devopsifyco/check-mcp/client/README.md

 > [!CAUTION]
 > This server can access external APIs and may represent a security risk if misconfigured.
 Ensure your API key and usage comply with your organization's security policies.

+> The API key is read from the `CHECK_API_KEY` environment variable.
+Set this variable to your Opsify API key before running the client or server.

 ### Available Tools

 - `search_cve` - Search CVEs with various filters via the Opsify API.